chloealbright/DevHiveMind/Companies/Interview/High level problem solving pitch.md

 ## Intro

-Alright so it all started in 1980, I have a lot of experience from my past life.
+Alright so it all started in 1980, I have a lot of experience from multiple past life.

 just kidding but let get back on task so my name is Joshua Carpentier I,m a BSA, and consider myself a Software Carpenter as oppose to engineer.
 I want to become a software architect.